 Figure 4.
 Telomeric repeat arrays on the mountain hare chromosome assemblies, calculated in windows of 200 kb.
 The location and relative length of the repeat is presented by the red bars.
 Short telomeric repeats are not visible in the graph.

+The genome assemblies can be accessed via BioSample accession SAMN41430840 as well as BioProject accession PRJNA1112569 for the primary assembly and raw data of the PacBio and Hi-C sequencing, and PRJNA1112568 for the alternative assembly.

 Comparison to previous assemblies